 Conversion rate optimisation is the process of making improvements to your landing page and website with the end goal of bringing in more conversions.
 If you want to stay ahead of your competition and continue doing business, you need to do a periodic CRO audit.
-This is an opportunity to analyze what strategies are working and what changes you need to incorporate.
+This is an opportunity to analyse what strategies are working and what changes you need to incorporate.
 The audit will also provide a solid foundation to more sales, leads or other conversion types.

 What is a CRO Audit?